-In an increasingly digital world, e-commerce is becoming an imperative for businesses hoping to achieve long-term business success across online and offline channels.
-But how you go implementing an e-commerce solution remains a burning question, and organizations are often inundated with a variety of options when it comes to e-commerce approaches.
-One common (and popular) option is CMS commerce, or CMS-powered e-commerce.
+In an increasingly digital world, e-commerce is becoming imperative for businesses hoping to achieve long-term business success across online and offline channels.
+But how you go about implementing an e-commerce solution remains a burning question, and organizations are often inundated with a variety of options when it comes to e-commerce approaches.
+One common (and popular) option is CMS commerce or CMS-powered e-commerce.

-Naturally, putting a system you already have invested in (like your CMS) at the center of your e-commerce approach seems like the clear choice.
-But there are drawbacks to this approach that may be less immediately apparent, and they can negatively impact your business’ ability to scale, centralize your data, manage costs, and improve efficiency.
+Naturally, putting a system you have already invested in (like your CMS) at the center of your e-commerce approach seems like the clear choice.
+But there are drawbacks to this approach that may be less immediately apparent, and they can negatively impact your business’s ability to scale, centralize your data, manage costs and improve efficiencies.

 If you’ve already invested in a CMS, as most successful businesses today have, you know that most of them come equipped with plugins that can enable commerce capabilities.

 If you’re also hoping to stay competitive in your market, you’ve probably found yourself on the hunt for an e-commerce solution to complement your CMS, to better manage an extensive product catalog and to help handle your current volume of orders.